carpentries-lab/metagenomics-analysis/_episodes/04-assembly.md

 >  that gives you these metrics for metagenome assemblies in an interactive report and text files and plots.
 {: .callout}

+> ## Discussion 1: Relation between MAGs and depth
+> The sequencing center has returned you a file with 18,412 reads.
+Given that the bacterial genome size range between 4Mb and 13Mb (Mb=10^6 bp) and that the size of the reads in this run is 150bp.
+With these data, how many complete bacterial genomes can you reconstruct?
+>> ## Solution
+>>
+>> None, because 18,412 reads of 150bp each give a total count of 2,761,800~2Mb even if no read maps to the same region, the amount of basepair is inferior to the size of a bacterial genome
+>> {: .bash}
+> {: .solution}
+{: .challenge}